Charlotte of Savoy

 Charlotte of Savoy (c.
-1441/3 – 1 December 1483) was Queen of France as the second spouse of Louis XI.
-She served as regent during the king's absence in 1465, and was a member of the royal regency council during her son's minority in 1483.
+1441 – 1 December 1483) was Queen of France as the second wife of Louis XI.
+She served as regent during the king's absence in 1465 and was a member of the royal regency council during her son's minority in 1483.

 Life

-She was a daughter of Louis, Duke of Savoy and Anne of Cyprus.
+Born c.
+1441, Charlotte was a daughter of Louis, Duke of Savoy and Anne of Cyprus.
 She was one of 19 children, 14 of whom survived infancy.

 Marriage

 On 11 March 1443, when Charlotte was just over a year old, she was betrothed to Frederick of Saxony (28 August 1439- 23 December 1451), eldest son of Frederick II, Elector of Saxony.
-For reasons unknown, the betrothal was annulled.
-Less than eight years later on 14 February 1451, Charlotte married Louis, Dauphin of France (future Louis XI), eldest son of Charles VII of France and Marie of Anjou.
+The betrothal did not lead to a marriage, however, was annulled for reasons unknown.
+The younger Frederick died at the age of 12.
+On 14 February 1451, 10 months before Frederick's death, Charlotte married Louis, Dauphin of France (future Louis XI), eldest son of Charles VII of France and Marie of Anjou.
 The bride was nine years old and the groom twenty-seven.
 The marriage, which had taken place without the consent of the French king, was Louis' second; his first spouse, Margaret of Scotland, had died childless in 1445.
 Upon her marriage, Charlotte became Dauphine of France.

 Louis reportedly neglected her.
-When the news upon his succession to the throne of France reached the couple at the Burgundian court, he immediately abandoned her in Burgundy to secure his inheritance, leaving her dependent upon Isabella of Bourbon to borrow the carts and entourage necessary to travel to France to join him.
+When the news of his succession to the throne of France reached the couple at the Burgundian court, he immediately abandoned her in Burgundy to secure his inheritance, leaving her dependent upon Isabella of Bourbon to borrow the carts and entourage necessary to travel to France to join him.